High School Programming Competition (HSPC) 2020 – it’s almost time!

 We hope that this fun and challenging programming opportunity will be as enjoyable and rewarding for teachers and students as they’ve told us our previous competitions were.

-PLEASE NOTE: At this time, registration has reached capacity.
-Since the 24 slots are now taken, remaining teams will go on a waitlist.
+PLEASE NOTE: Once registration has reached capacity, remaining teams will go on a waitlist.
 We ask all participants to let us know if they do not need all of their registered team spots, so we can make that spot available to another team.

 Preliminary Contest Information